wilmerhmg/Alegra-Zend-REST/README.md

 ## Introduction

 This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This application is meant to be used as a starting place on Alegra.

 ## Installation using Composer